 Is Drupal 8 Really Ready?

-The Drupal 7 EOL date was pushed back to 2020 because of slower-than-anticipated adoption of Drupal 8 by the community.
+The Drupal 7 EOL date was pushed back because of slower-than-anticipated adoption of Drupal 8 by the community.
 However, Drupal 8 is definitely ready for prime time.
 The most complex module suites are all good to go.
 Plus, a number of great new features have just been released in Drupal 8.7, including JSON:API, which lets you easily reuse your site’s data in other apps, and Layout Builder, which lets you quickly organize rich content.

 For a vast majority of site owners, we recommend migrating to Drupal 8.
 The only reason to consider not upgrading is if your Drupal 7 site makes heavy use of APIs that are planned for deprecation in Drupal 9.
 In this case, you should still start planning your migration now—just directly to Drupal 9.
 For all other cases, the upgrade from 8 to 9 will be seamless, and you should upgrade to 8 as soon as possible.

 What Does This Mean for Your Drupal 7 Site?

 If you haven’t started already, it’s time to start planning for your switch to Drupal 8.
 The timing of Drupal’s releases and the upcoming end-of-life map out a nice clear path for you to follow:

 - Now: This is the time to start planning for your migration from Drupal 7 to Drupal 8.
 Upgrading can be a time-consuming effort, so time is of the essence here.